 A muffler is designed to reduce the sound produced when the fumes from the engine are expelled at high pressure.
-This is accomplished through various processes the basic being production of waves that cancel each other out to produce no sound at all. if you want the best in the market, those that have the least internal deformation such as those that have mandrel bent tubing are what you should be looking for. magnaflow is probably the best option iv seen around. you can check out their products on http://4wheelonline.com/Magnaflow_Exhaust.29780
+This is accomplished through various processes the basic being production of waves that cancel each other out to produce no sound at all.
+If you want the best in the market, those that have the least internal deformation such as those that have mandrel bent tubing are what you should be looking for.
+Magnaflow is probably the best option iv seen around.

 Exhaust noise is actually the hot gasses expanding, a muffler slows the gas flow and also cools it as well, a good muffler has pipes and baffles that change the direction of the gas flow and it allows it to expand with in the muffler as well, that is why they are bulky, so basically they slow and cool the exhaust gas flow.